-Port Name: Edit the text to rename the port.
-Direction: If you change any settings on this page, the output circuits go back to the normal position.
+During restart, the output circuit is open.
+When the restart is complete, the circuit goes back to the normal position.
 If you change any settings on this page, the output circuits go back to their normal positions regardless of any active triggers.

-Supervised \checkmark : Turn on to make it possible to detect and trigger actions if someone tampers with the connection to digital I/O devices.
+: Turn on to make it possible to detect and trigger actions if someone tampers with the connection to digital Supervised I/O devices.
 In addition to detecting if an input is open or closed, you can also detect if someone has tampered with it (that is, cut or shorted).
 To supervise the connection requires additional hardware (end-of-line resistors) in the external I/O loop.